wallacemaia2007/WallaceMaia2007/README.md

 ## 🤝 Let's Talk!

 💬 I'm always open to discussions about technology, collaboration opportunities and networking!
-🚀 Interested in challenging projects involving Java, Spring Boot and scalable architectures.
+🚀 Interested in challenging projects involving Java, Spring Boot, Angular and scalable architectures.
 📧 Feel free to reach out to exchange ideas or professional opportunities.

 <div align="center">

 **"Code is poetry in motion, and every line is an opportunity to create something extraordinary!"** ✨